dmpop/bash-pubkit/README.md

 ## About Bash PubKit

-Bash PubKit is a tool set for compiling ebooks in the EPUB, MOBI, and PDF formats from Markdown-formatted text files and accompanying images, fonts, and CSS stylesheets.
+Bash PubKit is a tool set for compiling ebooks in the EPUP and MOBI formats from Markdown-formatted text files and accompanying images, fonts, and CSS stylesheets.
 The key element of the Bash PubKit bundle is the *compile-ebook.sh* Bash shell script that uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate ebook in the EPUB format.

 ## Bash PubKit Features

 * Few dependencies and easy deployment on Ubuntu using the provided installer script.
 * All ebook resources such as a configuration file, images, a stylesheet, and pages are stored in a separate directory, which makes it easier to manage individual ebook projects.
 * Straightforward compilation process.
 The *compile-ebook.sh* script takes care of the entire ebook generation process.
-* Options to generate ebooks in the PDF and MOBI format using Calibre *ebook-convert* tool.
+* Options to generate ebooks in the MOBI format using Calibre *ebook-convert* tool.

 ## Requirements